...

 1300 364 858

-Choosing a water filtration system can be a daunting task.
-There are many different systems on the market, and a wide variety of costs.
+Choosing a water filtration system can be daunting.
+Many different systems are available on the market, and their costs vary widely.

 But what makes a filtration system effective, and what system is best suited for your needs?

-It doesn’t matter whether you receive your water from a mains system, or if you have water tanks that collect rain from roofs, the quality of your water can always be improved.
+It doesn’t matter whether you receive your water from a mains town water supplier or have tanks that collect rain from roofs; your water quality can always be improved.

-Water stored in rainwater tanks can contain dirt, chemicals and other contamination that can make it smell and taste bad.
-Some of these contaminants can threaten your health, especially if the water you are consuming has microscopic organisms and bacteria that can cause serious illness.
+Water stored in rainwater tanks can contain dirt, chemicals, and other contaminants, making it smell and taste bad.
+Some of these contaminants can threaten your health, especially if the water you are consuming contains microscopic organisms and bacteria that can cause serious illness.

-Filtering water can help improve your water quality, removing these impurities and making it safe for consumption, while also improving the taste.
+Filtering water can help improve water quality.
+It removes impurities, makes water safe for consumption, and improves the taste.

 But how do you choose the right water filtration for your needs?